-The District's sworn Firefighters' employees participate in the Firefighters' Pension Employees Retirement System (FPERS).
-FPERS functions for the benefit of these employees and is governed by a five-member pension board.
-Two members appointed by the District's President, one elected pension beneficiary and two elected Firefighters constitute the pension board.
+The District's sworn firefighters participate in the Firefighters' Pension Employees Retirement System (FPERS).
+FPERS functions for the benefit of those employees and is governed by a five-member pension board, with two members appointed by the District's President, two elected from active participants of the Fund, and one elected from the retired members of the Fund.
 The participants are required to contribute a percentage of salary as established by state statute and the District is obligated to fund all remaining FPERS costs based upon actuarial valuations.
 The State of Illinois is authorized to establish benefit levels and the District is authorized to approve the actuarial assumptions used in the determination of contribution levels.
-Although it is legally separate from the District, the FPERS is reported as if it were part of the primary government because its sole purpose is to provide retirement benefits for the District's Firefighters' employees.
-The FPERS is reported as a pension trust fund.
+Although it is legally separate from the District, the FPERS is reported as if it were part of the primary government because its sole purpose is to provide retirement benefits for the District's sworn firefighters.
+The FPERS is reported as a fiduciary fund, and specifically a pension trust fund, due to the fiduciary responsibility exercised over the FPERS.